 5. The Drive

 The driver Beijing Walking Tours provided me with didn’t speak English as I suspected but he used a pretty cool translation app to communicate.
-It was spot on in terms of sentence construction but it also got the tone/intonation completely right so it didn’t sound like a robot.
-I was very impressed!
 I can imagine this is a common thing in China so there’s no need to worry about a communication barrier.

 The car itself was huge, air conditioned and had a load of USB charging points for my phone which was useful.